Child Custody Lawyer in Appleton

 Parenting is a lifelong job, even after two parents have gotten a divorce.
 Child custody disputes are some of the most difficult for a family to go through.
 It is important to work with a Appleton child custody attorney who can help resolve these disagreements and make the process less painful for everyone.

-• The relationship the child has with each parent and their siblings
+• The relationship the child has with each parent and siblings

-• Any changes in school, the home, or religion that would affect the child
+• Any changes in school, home, or religious environment that may affect the child

 • Access to child care services

-• When the child is of a certain age and maturity, the child’s preference
+• The child’s preference, when the child is of sufficient age and maturity

-• Any recommendations made by professionals, such as social workers and psychologists
+• Recommendations from professionals such as social workers or psychologists

-Legal custody refers to the parent who has the authority to make major decisions for the child.
-These decisions may include:
+Legal custody refers to the authority to make major decisions on behalf of a child.
+In Wisconsin child custody cases, these decisions may include:

-• The religion the child will be raised in
+• The religion the child is raised in

 • Consent to marry